wholesomecode/wholesome-footnotes/readme.txt

 == Welcome Developer ==

 *Please Note:* This plugin is *WORK IN PROGRESS*.
-Feel free to have a look around, it might do something, but at the moment it won't do it well.
+Feel free to have a look around, it might do something, but at the moment it might not do it well.

 Thank you for descovering my plugin.
 I hope that you find it usful, either as a standalone plugin for your WordPress website, or as parts for something amazing that you are working on.

-If you want to make changes to the plugin just `cd` into this directory and run `npm start`.
+If you want to make changes to the plugin just `cd` into this directory and run `npm install && npm start`.
 That will compile all of the SCSS and JavaScript files.

 You can find corrosponding tutorials that explore those files further at [Wholesome Code](https://wholesomecode.ltd).